|Elementary: Carla Bizzell

 Students who participate in services designed for gifted/talented students will demonstrate skills in self-directed learning, thinking, research, and communication as evidenced by the development of innovative products and performances that reflect individuality and creativity and are advanced in relation to students of similar age, experience, or environment.
 High school graduates who have participated in services for gifted/talented students will have produced products and performances of professional quality as part of their program services.

-All GT students will successfully complete a TPSP activity during the school year.
+All GT students will successfully complete a project or TPSP activity.